 General George Washington is informed that a conspiracy is afoot to discredit him with Congress and have him replaced by General Horatio Gates.
-Thomas Conway, who would be made inspector general of the United States less than two months later on December 14, led the effort.
+Thomas Conway, who would be made inspector general of the United States less than two months later on December 14, led the effort; as such, it became known as the Conway Cabal.

 Conway, who was born in Ireland but raised in France, entered the French army in 1749.
 He was recruited to the Patriot cause by Silas Deane, the American ambassador to France, and after meeting with Washington at Morristown in May 1777, he was appointed brigadier general and assigned to Major General John Sullivan’s division.